Alex-Mlts/Cartoonify/README.md

 [To be added soon]
 ## Screenshots

-Check img files - Screenshots will be added in the markdown later on.
+Check the "Images" folder files - Screenshots will be added in the markdown later on.

 ## Installation